-One of my goals is to get more involved in the community in 2019.
+One of our goals is to get more involved in the community in 2019.
 If you have similar goals, or just want to know what’s up in the Milwaukee nonprofit scene, we’re here to help!

 To get you started, we’ve gathered a list of five local nonprofits near and dear to our hearts that could use your help.

 Are you a film buff who’s looking to get more involved in the local film community?
 MKE Film offers plenty of volunteer opportunities, including (but not limited to) box office help, street team, educational screenings, special events, theater operations, and office administration.
 Whether you want to be in the middle of the action or behind the scenes, Milwaukee Film probably has a volunteer opportunity for you.
 You can find all of the volunteer information here.